palexand/palexand.github.io/_drafts/2013-11-29-After-Blue-Tierney-Sutton.md

 players as she did as a folk musician.
 In fact, she was frustrated by the label of a folk musician.
-She had a wonderful relationship with Charles Mingus and I have an album she did with a young Pat Metheny and Jaco Pastorius.  *Don Juan's Beautiful Daughter* is considered a classic as is *Blue* among many others.
+She had a wonderful relationship with Charles Mingus and I have an album she did with a young Pat Metheny and Jaco Pastorius.  *Don Juan's Reckless Daughter* is considered a classic as is *Blue* among many others.

 I guess what I'm getting at is that if you make a jazz album of Joni Mitchell tunes you have quite a bit to work with.
-After much ado and intro, let me say that Tierney does absolutely brilliant work with Mitchell's songs.
+After much ado and intro, let me say that Tierney Sutton does absolutely brilliant work with Mitchell's songs.
 They are definitely sung in a wonderful jazz style, but she goes to great effort to preserve the structure and integrity of each song.
 If you care at all for vocal jazz, this is an album you really must own.

 *Big Yellow Taxi* is a virtual requirement for covering Joni Mitchell.
 It's my second favorite track on the album with Sutton romping over the changes of a classic folk tune.
 She takes liberties with the intro doing a nice little skat to open.
 Backed only by a snare and kick drum, she launches into the verse with a nice jazzy take.
 Rather than kicking in a full ensemble, she stays with only the drum backing her voice and throws in some nice improv work.
 I keep waiting for the full ensemble to appear, but it never does.
 And it always works.
 Exceptionally nice track.

 Sutton's version of *Both Sides Now* is simply breathtaking.
 It is perfection in terms of style, her vocals, and the cello work behind